-St Vincent and the Grenadines, one of the Windward Island countries of the Eastern Caribbean, lies near the southern end of the Caribbean chain, about 97km north of Grenada.
-The country comprises six parishes, one of which being Grenadines.
+St Vincent and the Grenadines, one of the Windward Island countries of the Eastern Caribbean, lies near the southern end of the Caribbean chain, about 97 km north of Grenada.
+The country comprises six parishes, one of these being Grenadines.

 Kingstown (capital, pop.
 16,500 in 2010), Georgetown (1,400), Byera (1,200), Biabou (900) and Chateaubelair (630) on St Vincent; Port Elizabeth (770) on Bequia in the Grenadines.

-There are 829km of roads, 70% paved.
-Cruiseships call at St Vincent.
-A mail boat runs several times a week through the Grenadines and ferries operate between the islands.
-E T Joshua International Airport is at Arnos Vale, 3km south-east of Kingstown.
+E. T. Joshua International Airport is at Arnos Vale, 3 km south-east of Kingstown.
 There are small airports/airstrips on Bequia, Union Island, Canouan and Mustique.
 A new international airport was due to be opened at Argyle in the east of St Vincent in 2012.

 St Vincent and the Grenadines is a member of the African, Caribbean and Pacific Group of States, Association of Caribbean States, Caribbean Community, Non-Aligned Movement, Organisation of Eastern Caribbean States, Organization of American States, United Nations and World Trade Organization.